muses-code-js/express-workshop-2/step07.md

+---
+layout: step
+number: 7
-# Step 7 - Sending your blog post to your server
+title: Sending your blog post to your server
+permalink: /step07/
+---

 So far we have been requesting data from our server.
 But we can also *send* data to the server to be stored somewhere.